 Only chickenpox outbreaks are reportable in Iowa.
 An outbreak is defined as five or more cases that are related in place and epidemiologically linked.
 Outbreaks are reportable by Iowa Administrative Code 641 Chapter 1.

-If you are a childcare provider or school staff and think there may be an outbreak of chickenpox in your facility, please call the Center for Acute Disease Epidemiology at (800)362-2736.
+If you are a childcare provider or school staff and think there may be an outbreak of chickenpox in your facility, please fill out this survey here or call the Center for Acute Disease Epidemiology at (800)362-2736.

 - Generalized, itchy, rash